shinkiseki/MorePortraitsInZero/README.md

     *   This mod adds new quests that were originally included as part of Zero no Kiseki Evolution.
 See Inevitable Zero's README for more info.

 ## Credits
-*   [YuzuKiyochii](https://twitter.com/YuzuKiyochii) for the creation of all-new portraits for Oscar, Bennet, Shanshan, Kate, Ashleigh, and Jingo.
+*   [YuzuKiyochii](https://twitter.com/YuzuKiyochii) for the creation of all-new portraits for Oscar, Bennet, Shanshan, Kate, Ashleigh, Jingo, Roy, Meiling, Donovan, and Raymond.
 *   [Graber](https://twitter.com/AdrianGraber) for [the version of EDDecompiler](https://github.com/AGraber/EDDecompiler) used for developing this mod.
 *   Ouroboros for the development of the original [EDDecompiler](https://github.com/Ouroboros/EDDecompiler).
 *   [Kyuuhachi](https://github.com/kyuuhachi) for the development of the dds2itp tool used for developing half-bust portraits, the development of the JP script version of the mod, and the development of a compatible version of the Inevitable Zero mod.